Mike Hancock (British politician): Political views and stances

 Hancock has said that he will act to defend the government of Azerbaijan in the British Parliament.
 He says that he disapproves of criticism of President Ilham Aliyev's regime, and has stated that, in particular, he disapproves of the democratic opposition movement within Azerbaijan.
 In 2013, he voted against a critical report on political prisoners in Azerbaijan.

 Hancock has stated that he does not believe the Armenian genocide actually happened, describing it as a "so-called genocide" based on "dubious historical" claims; in March 2010, he said: "Armenia is like a headless chicken that runs around in circles.
 They really do not know where to run."

 Hancock is a patron of the Captive Animals Protection Society, a charity campaigning for an end to the use of animals in entertainment, including circuses, zoos, the exotic pet trade and the audio-visual industry.

-Hancock is a notable supporter of homoeopathy, having signed several early day motions in support of its continued funding on the National Health Service.
+Hancock is a supporter of homoeopathy, having signed several early day motions in support of its continued funding on the National Health Service.